North America Nebula NGC 7000

 North America Nebula after denoise

-Zoomed back out, I don’t see any aberrations from over correction.
+Zooming back out, I don’t observe any distortions from excessive correction.

 North America Nebula Processing in PixInsight